bluekvirus/Stage.js/implementation/HOWTO.md

 //the same applys to Application.remote() calls.
 ```
-Besides configuring your `Application` with crossdomain setups, your web services must support crossdomain in the first place by replying the ajax calls with additional access control headers.
+Your web services must support crossdomain in the first place by replying the ajax calls with additional access control headers.
 Read more in **Appendix.B.MDN - CORS**.

 **Heads up:** Don't forget to include your credential headers in the `Access-Control-Allow-Headers` whitelist.